RasmussenLab/pimms/README.md

 ### Install pytorch first (2)

-> :warning: We currently see issues with some installations on M1 chips.
+> ⚠️ We currently see issues with some installations on M1 chips.
 A dependency
 > for one workflow is polars, which causes the issue.
 This should be [fixed now](https://github.com/RasmussenLab/njab/pull/13)
 > for general use by delayed import
 > of `mrmr-selection` in `njab`.
 If you encounter issues, please open an issue.